The Impact of Small, Highly Efficient, and Cheap Nuclear Reactors on Developed Economies: A Focus on Energy Costs and Transportation

 SMRs could fundamentally transform energy production and distribution by enabling localized generation of power.
 The development of small modular reactors that can be installed in various locations ranging from industrial plants to remote areas would make this possible197.
 This move would come with several advantages:

-a.
 Reduced transmission costs and losses

 Electricity transportation over large distances is one of the highest costs in power systems today.
-According to the U.S. Department of Energy, 5-10% of electricity produced is lost during transmission and distribution197.
+According to the U.S. Department of Energy, 5-10% of electricity produced is lost during transmission and distribution.
 The cost of maintaining and upgrading the grid infrastructure is also substantial, particularly as the demand for electricity continues to rise.
 By using SMRs to decentralize power production through generation, these losses could be minimized since power would be nearer its point of consumption.
-A decrease in transmission loss would result in notable savings on both infrastructure expenditure and power prices.
+A decrease in transmission loss would result in notable savings on both infrastructure expenditure and lower prices.

-b.
 Increased Energy Resilience

 The decentralized nature of SMR-powered power generation is expected to enhance the resilience of energy systems.
-Major power outages caused by natural calamities such as hurricanes, wildfires and earthquakes may disrupt large parts of the grid causing severe economic losses197.
-Alternatively, the deployment of SMRs in different places will shield energy production from minor localized interruptions197.
+Major power outages caused by natural calamities such as hurricanes, wildfires and earthquakes may disrupt large parts of the grid causing severe economic losses.
+Alternatively, the deployment of SMRs in different places will shield energy production from minor localized interruptions.
 Assuming one reactor fails due to any incident happening in its locality, the others would still be in operation ensuring that energy supply remains constant.

 In addition localized generation means there is no need for long-distance energy movements between regions with different power grid infrastructural standards.
 This would help prevent total system collapse due to mismatched voltage levels or equipment incompatibility in times of grid failure.

-c.
 Empowering Remote Communities

 In areas that are isolated and off-grid, SMRs offer a dependable and autonomous source of electricity.
 Building infrastructure to connect localities that are far from traditional power networks to the national grid is costly.
 Hence, SMRs could be used in those areas given their small size and minimal infrastructure requirements to deliver electricity to villages, industries and military installations avoiding dependence on distant sources of energy.
 This would lead to reduced power costs within such places and promote economic growth especially where electricity access remains low in most parts.